Active-Animals/Website/docs/ontology/editing.md

 #### Leaf (terminal) classes
 Where a class has no subclasses (i.e. it is a leaf or terminal class), a new Instance can be considered.
 Where a class has subclasses, Instances should only exist to illustrate key elements missing from the subclasses.
 Otherwise, it is redundant and should be deleted unless justified in an rdfs:comment.

+#### Individuals
+Use the Individual tab in WebProtégé, or the Individuals by Class view in any tab in WebProtégé, to add details of the Instance to the relevant class.

 -----